International Polar Bear Day

 Polar Bears International is a leader in polar bear den research, with a long history of projects and partners.
 The knowledge gained can make a real difference for polar bear families—providing a scientific framework to inform policy and help ensure critical protections.

-Learn More About Climate Warming Threats
+Learn More About Climate Change Threats